Implementing Fifo (First In First Out) On Media Folder To Maintain Diskspace - Bytesized Hosting Wiki

 FILE="$1"

-# Replace the following commands with wathever you want to do with
+# Replace the following with whatever you want to do with the file.

 echo "Deleting oldest file $FILE"